rmziolek/pySoftWhere/docs/source/ipi_examples.rst

 .. code-block:: python3

     '''
     u:           an MDAnalysis Universe that contains bond information
     core_sel:    an MDAnalysis atom selection of the atoms used to construct the intrinsic interface
     density_sel: an MDAnalysis atom selection of the atoms whose intrinsic positions will be calculated
     interface:   'Lower' or 'Upper' - which interface of the core_sel to calculate with respect to
     no_bins:     number of grid edges to use in each lateral dimension
     recombine:   'True' or 'False' - set 'True' to recombine core_sel over the PBC in the vertical direction
     cluster:     'True' or 'False' - set 'True' to check if any core_sel molecules have diffused away from the main selection and remove them from the analysis
     interpolate_interface: 'True' or 'False' - set "True' to linearly interpolate the interface if it is patchy
     '''

     intrinsic_z_ = []
     interface_vals_ = []

-for sim_frame in range(0,100):
+    for frame_sel in range(0,100):

         intrinsic_z,interface_vals  =  pysoftwhere.IPI.ipi(u,
-                                                       frame=-1,
+                                                           frame=frame_sel,
-                                                       core_sel='resname UNK and prop mass >2',
+                                                           core_sel='resname SLAB and prop mass >2',
-                                                       density_sel='name OW',
+                                                           density_sel='resname SOLUTE and name C1',
                                                            interface='Lower',
                                                            no_bins=51,
                                                            recombine=True,
                                                            cluster=True,
                                                            interpolate_interface=False)()
         intrinsic_z_.append(intrinsic_z)

-    interface_vals_.append(interface_vals)
+Now we can easily access the intrinsic solute positions as a function of time.